Altinn/altinn-studio-docs/content/community/changelog/storage-interfaces/v3/_index.en.md

 - The `InstanceOwner` model has been expanded with a new property to hold username.

 ## 3.5.0 Added CopyInstanceSettings to Application
-- The `Application` model has been expanded with a new property to hold CopyInstanceSetting.
+- The `Application` model has been expanded with a new property to hold CopyInstanceSettings.
-  This proerty allows for enabling copying of application and specifies excluded data fields and types.
+  This property allows for enabling copying of application and specifies excluded data fields and types.

 ## 3.4.0 Added MessageBoxConfig to Applicaton